 One of the biggest complaints that salespeople have is that their sales managers don’t really listen to them.
 A critical element of leadership is the trust between the leader and follower.
 Not listening to people is an excellent way for them to lose faith in you.
 The lower the trust the poor the performance your team will deliver.

 Your brain has the power to process a huge amount of information.
 The reason listening is such a common problem is a matter of neurology.
 It turns out that the average person speaks at about 120 words a minute which does not give your brain enough to do.
-To keep from being bored your brain starts thinking about what you’re going to say next or what movie you want to see this weekend.
+Your brain starts thinking about what you’re going to say next or what movie you want to see this weekend, to keep yourself from getting bored.
 One way to stay focused on what the other person is saying is to repeat what they are say inside your mind.

 For example, if the salesperson says, “they will need their samples in two weeks” you repeat that phrase inside your head a moment later.
 There is an old joke that speaks to this.
 Why did God create fleas?
 To give dogs something to do.
 Repeating gives your brain something to do so you really listen.
 When you use this strategy your salespeople will feel that you are totally focused on them.

 Another critical element of leadership is confidence.
 Even if what you’re saying is compelling if you’re not confident in delivering it, your sales team won’t believe much less commit to it.
 Conversely, if your plan of attack may be wishful thinking as long as you deliver it in a confident way your team will storm any castle for you.